I came to Lima hoping to find a new side of the city.

 But the city itself has always underwhelmed me.
 Despite its lovely stretch of Pacific coastline, almost everything about the way Lima presents itself seems designed to alienate and intimidate visitors.
 Driving in from the airport takes you past a massive prison and through one of the worst neighborhoods in Peru, a trip during which criminals routinely target taxis at stoplights and crosswalks.

-In Miraflores, at once the main tourist district and the financial center, you can sightsee at old Spanish cathedrals with a view soundly diminished by the grey, boxy architecture that defines so much of Lima’s downtown.
+In Miraflores, at once the main tourist district and the financial center, you can sightsee at old Spanish cathedrals with a view soundly diminished by the grey, boxy architecture of Lima’s downtown.
 There’s good food, when you can find it, sclerotic traffic and concrete absolutely everywhere.

 The city isn’t broken, but I’ve always felt like it makes a visitor work far too hard for far too little payoff in the end.

-So when I recently returned to write about inequality in this growing capital, I was determined to find something new to talk about.
-And then I visited Barranco and found the Lima I never knew I could love.
+So when I recently returned to write about inequality in this growing capital I came determined to find something new to talk about.
+Then I visited Barranco and found it.

-Now, Peru makes a lot of money off its past, from the ruins of Machu Picchu to the distinctly underwhelming Nazca Lines, which is honestly another part of the reason I’ve never seen much point to staying in Lima.
-Why see dioramas of the Nazca Lines when I can just travel south and see the real thing?
+Now, Peru makes a lot of money off its past, from the ruins of Machu Picchu to the distinctly underwhelming Nazca Lines, which is honestly another reason I’ve never seen much point to staying in Lima.
+Why see dioramas of the Incan temples when I can just travel west and see the real thing?

 To see that in action, start with the local beer scene.